anurag-verma-india/medicaps-papers/README.md

 # Medicaps Papers

-Thsis repo contains essentially __all the papers that I've found of from Medicaps University__
+Thsis repo contains essentially __all the exam papers that I've found of from Medicaps University__